-I schedule exams from 2 to 10 days away, Monday, Wednesday and Friday evenings at 1700h, 1900h or 2000h MT, and some Saturdays and Sundays at 0900, 1000h, 1100h or 1530h MT.
+I schedule exams at least 2 days away from today within the current and following weekdays (Friday excepted) at 1700h, 1900h or 2000h MT, and some Saturdays and Sundays at 0900, 1000h, 1100h or 1530h MT.
 Other days and times may be available, just ask.
 Mountain Time Zone observes Daylight Savings; in Winter months we are UTC-7 and in Summer we are UTC-6.

-If you meet these basic requirements, send an email to me via ve6lk [at] rac [dot] ca along with a few choices for exam dates and times within the next 2 to 10 days.
+If you meet these basic requirements, send an note to me via vince [at] vincedeon [dot] com along with a few choices for exam dates and times within the next 2 to 16 days.

 The Technician class license is the entry-level license of choice for most new ham radio operators.
 To earn the Technician license requires passing one examination totaling 35 questions on radio theory, regulations and operating practices.
 The license gives access to all Amateur Radio frequencies above 30 megahertz, allowing these licensees the ability to communicate locally and most often within North America.
 It also allows for some limited privileges on the HF (also called “short wave”) bands used for international communications.
 Learn More on the ARRL website

 The General class license grants some operating privileges on all Amateur Radio bands and all operating modes.
 This license opens the door to world-wide communications.
 Earning the General class license requires passing a 35 question examination.
 General class licensees must also have passed the Technician written examination.
 Learn More on the ARRL website